Pingtan Island

-Pingtan Island or Haitan Island is an island of Fuzhou off the east coast of mainland Asia in Pingtan County, Fujian Province, China (PRC), south of the complex estuary of the Min River.
+Pingtan Island or Haitan Island is an island of Fuzhou off the east coast of mainland Asia in Pingtan County, Fujian Province, China, south of the complex estuary of the Min River.
 It is the largest island in Fujian and the fifth-largest island administered by the People's Republic of China.

 History

 In June 1955, there were considerable road and military constructions across the Haitan Island, including roads leading to possible artillery positions on the mainland.
 These positions might have been used to protect the Haitan Strait, which was thought of as a favorable staging area for further amphibious operations against the Matsu Islands, and even Taiwan.

 The site was added to the UNESCO World Heritage Tentative List in 2001, under Haitan Scenic Spots, in the Mixed category (Cultural & Natural).

 Geography

 Administratively, the island is part of Pingtan County, which also includes several smaller islands and part of the nearby mainland.
 Most of the county's towns, including its seat of government at Tancheng, are on the island.
 Large areas of the island's coast have undergone land reclamation, along with major building and infrastructure projects.

 Pingtan is separated from mainland China by the Haitan Strait.
 Most of the nearby mainland is the county-level city of Fuqing, administered as part of the prefecture-level city of Fuzhou.
 Pingtan is separated from Taiwan Island by the Taiwan Strait.
 Following the completion of its bridge to the mainland in 2010, Pingtan may be considered as the closest part of the Chinese "mainland" to the Taiwan Island.

 Under current international agreement, the island's southernmost extremity forms the boundary between the East and South China Seas.
 In the still-unapproved draft of the new edition of the IHO's Limits of Oceans and Seas, Cape Xiang—the northernmost extremity of the island—forms the boundary between the East China Sea and the Taiwan Strait, with the South China Sea having its northern boundary moved to the south end of the strait.

+On a clear day, it is possible to make out Xueshan (Snow Mountain) on the island of Taiwan from Pingtan Beach, one of the very few instances where the naked eye can see between mainland China and Taiwan.